Pythm/ad-ClimateCommander/README.md

           presence:
             - person.wife
             - person.myself
-       # Increase temp by 1 degree at.
       daytime_increasing:
         - start: '05:00:00'
           stop: '07:00:00'
 ```

 There are different temperatures to define behaviour. `hvac_fan_only_above` will change aircondition to `fan_only` when the external indoor temperature sensor is above value. `hvac_cooling_above` is also dependant on the indoor sensor and will activate `cool` on Aircondition and set temperature defined with `hvac_cooling_temp`.
-In addition you can configure a minimum outdoor temperature for when the screens will auto close with `screening_temp`.
+In addition you configure a minimum outdoor temperature for when the screens will auto close with `screening_temp`.

+> [!NOTE]
-If you have a heater that does not have HVAC capabilities `fan_only` and `cool` you can define `hvac_enabled` to False in climate.
+> If you have a heater that does not have HVAC capabilities `fan_only` and `cool`, you can define `hvac_enabled` to False in climate.

 ### Windowsensors
 You can add window/door sensors to turn your HVAC to `fan_only` if any is opened for more than 2 minutes.
 If you have `hvac_enabled` defined to False heater will set temperature to away temperature.